As parents getting a divorce in Pennsylvania, you're probably worried sick about what your divorce will do to your kids.

 And how long child support will last as depending on your unique circumstances or situation, it may continue on past the normal age of emancipation.

 Suddenly, the PA child support guidelines aren't so comprehensive!

 The Pennsylvania child support guidelines aren’t applicable in all situations.

-So if one or both of you earn more of your compensation from bonuses, commissions or stock options, the guidelines simply won’t work.
+So if one or both parties earn more of their compensation from bonuses, commissions, or stock options, the guidelines simply won’t work.

 And if your income falls below or above certain limits, you can't use the guidelines, either.

-Meaning if you and your spouse collectively earn more or less than a set amount per year, the guidelines also won’t work.
-And that's just one more example of why it’s called a child support guideline and not a formula.
+Meaning if you and your spouse collectively earn more or less than a set amount of income per year, the guidelines also won’t work.
+And that's just one more example of why it’s called a child support guideline and not a child support formula.

 In either case, you’ll have no choice but to skip the guidelines and negotiate instead.

 Which is not always so easy to do.

 In Pennsylvania, when the law gets involved, it’s a problem.